 Understanding Primitive Data Types: int, short, byte, long, and char Explained

-serve distinct purposes, and choosing the right one impacts memory usage, performance, and functionality.
+When diving into programming, understanding data types is crucial for writing efficient and effective code.
+Primitive data types like int, short, byte, long, and char serve distinct purposes, and choosing the right one impacts memory usage, performance, and functionality.
 Let’s break down their differences, use cases, and best practices.

 1. byte: The Tiny Workhorse